 In this tutorial you’ll learn to create a 2D animated effect using a type of texture called a sprite sheet.
 Sprite sheets are single images that contain multiple images, each a frame in a 2D animation.

 In the finished effect the sprite sheets are applied to two particle systems, making the particles look like confetti.
 The particles start when the person using the effect opens their mouth, and stop when the mouth closes.

 Download the sample content to follow along.

 Sprite sheets aren’t the only way to play 2D animations an your effects.
-Learn more about different ways to make 2D animated effects.
+Learn more about different ways to add 2D texture animation.

 In the unfinished project we’ve already added, positioned and edited 2 particle systems.
 If you’re not familiar with particle systems, learn to build a full particle effect in this tutorial.